Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/center_section.md

 nuclear stores.

 Nuclear stores are separated from the regular release system to prevent accidental release.
-This is not simulated in game.
+This is not simulated in-game.

 ## Temperature Control

 ![PilTemp](../../../img/PilTemp.jpg)

-Used to adjust ECS system for pilot comfort.
+The knob can be used with the switch in the AUTO position and allows the pilot to set the temperature inside both cockpits from COLD to HOT for crew comfort.

+Should the AUTO system fail, the switch can be placed in either a manual mode.

+The center position of the switch turns the system off.

 ## Cockpit Lighting Control Panel